bcpxqz/node-hbase-docs/src/md/api/row.md

 myRow.get([column], [options], callback)
 ```

-Column is optional and corresponds to a column family optionnally followed by a column name separated with a column (":").
+Column is optional and corresponds to a column family optionally followed by a column name separated with a column (":").

 An optional object of options may contains the following properties:

+* `start`
--   start: timestamp indicating the minimal version date
+  Timestamp indicating the minimal version date.
+* `end`
--   end: timestamp indicating the maximal version date
+  Timestamp indicating the maximal version date.
+* `v`
--   v: maximum number of returned versions
+  Maximum number of returned versions.

 Note: In our current release of HBase (0.98) the "v" option only work if a column is provided.

-Callback is required and receive two arguments, an error object if any and the column value.
+A callback parameter is required and receives two arguments, an error object if any and the column value.

 ```javascript
 hbase()